hiblaphp/promise/README.md

 ---

 ## Installation
->Hibla Promise is currently in its Alpha development phase.
+>This library is currently in its Alpha development phase.
 You can install the library via Composer by explicitly allowing alpha stability:

 ```bash
 composer require hiblaphp/promise:^1.0@alpha